 The theme for the weeklong 30th annual conference is "Diamond in the Rough."
 Free; parking for those without a campus parking sticker is $1 -- see oswego.edu/administration/parking.
 312-5420.

-Location: Oswego and vicinity
+Location: SUNY Oswego

-The PCS minor, open to all interested undergraduates at SUNY Oswego, is intended to help students recognize, evaluate, and effectively address a range of conceptual and practical issues associated with peace and conflict in today's world.
+The minor, open to all interested undergraduates at SUNY Oswego, is intended to help students recognize, evaluate, and effectively address a range of conceptual and practical issues associated with peace and conflict in today's world.
 Upon completion of the required coursework, students should be able to:

 - employ analytical tools commonly used to study peace and conflict

 - discuss causes of war and strategies for reducing or eliminating war

 - understand the nature and dynamics of conflict at various levels of analysis